openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_sdio.rst

 b) When command response is not needed
    - RWN bit of DATA_SETUP CSR is 0 and EN bit of DATA_SETUP CSR is 1 and command is sent.

-To initiate Tx operation, uDMA Core will drive 1 on `sddata_oen_o` line.
+To initiate Tx operation, uDMA sdio will drive 1 on `sddata_oen_o` line.
 Data will be transmitted over `sddata_o` data lines in below sequence: -

 `Start bit -> Data -> CRC - > End`

-To send start bit, the uDMA SDIO will drive the `sddata_o` will value 0.
+To send start bit, the uDMA SDIO will drive the `sddata_o` with value 0.
 CRC for Tx operation is calculated based on `x16+x12+x5+1` polynomial function.
 CRC is calculated by the SDIO on the data received from the L2 memory.

 To get transmit data from L2 memory TX FIFO requests data from the uDMA core by asserting both the READY (space available) and REQ (request a new transaction) signals.
 The uDMA core arbitrates among multiple peripherals on receiving the REQ signal.
 When the SDIO TX channel is enabled and wins arbitration, the uDMA core issues a GNT (grant) signal and places the valid data read from L2 memory on the bus along with asserting VALID signal.
 Tx FIFO stores this received data and keeps the READY and REQ signals asserted as long as the aforementioned conditions remain valid.
 The uDMA core de-asserts the VALID signal in the following clock cycle and reasserts it only when new data is available for transmission.
 Initially, after reset or power-up, READY/REQ are asserted since the FIFO is empty.